tjmahr/dissertation/docs/12-aim1-methods.md

 To process the eyetracking data, I first mapped gaze *x*-*y* coordinates onto the onscreen images.
-We next performed *deblinking*.
+I next performed *deblinking*.
 I interpolated short runs of missing gaze data (up to 150 ms) if the same image was fixated before and after the missing data run.
 Put differently, I classified a window of missing data as a blink if the window was brief